-Aruba originated as an offshore financial centre in the Second World War, when along with and as part of the Netherlands Antilles it provided a good destination for emigration for Dutch companies during the German occupation of the Netherlands.
-Since the war the Netherlands Antilles government, and since the split, the Aruban Government, have followed a consistent policy of encouragement towards offshore companies, particularly in the manufacturing and trading sector and in banking.
+Aruba originated as an offshore financial centre in the Second World War, when as part of the Dutch Antilles it provided a good destination for emigration for Dutch companies during the German occupation of the Netherlands.
+Since the war the Netherlands Antilles government, and since the split, the Aruban government, have followed a consistent policy of encouragement towards offshore companies, particularly in the manufacturing and trading sector and in banking.
 For details of the legal basis of key sectors see Law of Offshore, and for details of taxation of offshore entities see Offshore Legal and Tax Regime.

-The NFR contains a specific exemption for the Aruba Exempt Corporation (AEC), although the exemption is disapplied in the event that the AEC generates profits from illegal activities, as defined under Aruba criminal law.
-In such case all of the AEC's profits earned from the day of incorporation will be liable to profit tax at the rate of 28% (reduced from 35% as of 1st January, 2007).
+The NFR contains a specific exemption for the Aruba exempt corporation (AEC), though the exemption is rescinded if the AEC generates profits from illegal activities as defined under Aruba criminal law.
+In such case all of the AEC's profits earned from the day of incorporation will be liable to profit tax at the rate of 28%.

-However, on January 1, 2006, Aruba introduced a revised tax regime for these companies, which offers three possibilities to AEC companies:
+However, as from 1 January 2006, Aruba has introduced a revised tax regime for these companies, which offers three possibilities to AECs:

 - The AEC can continue its activities as a fully taxed corporation, subject to tax at the normal rate.

-- An AEC can remain exempt if it acts as a holding or financing company (but not as a bank) with foreign subsidiaries subject to a profit tax of at least 14% (17.5% prior to January 1, 2007) on at least 95% of dividends.
+- An AEC can remain exempt if it acts as a holding or financing company (but not as a bank) with foreign subsidiaries subject to a profit tax of at least 17.5% on at least 95% of dividends.
 Investment activities can also remain exempt, excluding real estate.
 Licensing of intellectual property is also permitted.